Abhinavsmart/ml-project-solar-intensity-estimation/README.md

 We obtain the sunrise and sunset times for each day from Sunrise-Sunset-API\cite{sunrise}.
 Using this, we add a new boolean column 'isDay'.

+## Dataset Link
+To access the final dataset that we have used in our project, visit : https://drive.google.com/file/d/18AaOanU9qqKgag7rtMpUm9I4kVXVocPt/view?usp=sharing
 ## Other Details
 Simply download the datasets from the link shared above, then run the .ipynb files for training & testing on different models.
 You could also access the models & their features using the pickled models present in the weights/models folders.